rithikrathii/BingeBoard/README.md

 ### iv.
 Running the Application with Docker
-Make sure Docker Desktop is running in the background, then from the terminal run: docker compose build
+Make sure Docker Desktop is running in the background, then from the terminal run:

-docker compose up
+> docker compose up --build

 Once running, the following services will be available:
 - Auth Service: `http://localhost:8000`
 - Movie Catalogue Service: `http://localhost:8001`